 Yes.
 The system will not allow you to register for classes until the hold on your registration has been lifted.
 The Undergraduate Office will lift your hold after you have been advised.
 If there are extenuating circumstances and you are unable to meet with an advisor in person (e.g., if you are studying abroad), email your advisor to arrange an alternative, like advisement via email or Skype.

 To get the most out of advising, and to find the best classes for you, it’s essential to prepare before you arrive to your advising appointment.
-First, use the resources listed above to review which requirements you need to fulfill, and consider a variety of courses you are interested in to satisfy them.
-Second, immediately before your appointment pick up your advising folder from the Undergraduate Office in Room 114 of the J. Welsh Humanities Building.
-You must return the folder in order to have your advisement hold lifted.
+Use the resources listed above to review which requirements you need to fulfill, and consider a variety of courses you are interested in to satisfy them.

 This is usually only an issue during the summer months.
 In the event that an advisor is unavailable, the Undergraduate Office in Room 114 of the J. Welsh Humanities Building is also able to meet with students and remove holds.
-Contact Jessica McCartha at 777-2138 or firstname.lastname@example.org.
+Contact Anna Tompkins at 777-2138 or AET13@mailbox.sc.edu.

 While it only takes one advisor to lift your registration hold, it is highly recommended that you meet with advisors for both disciplines to ensure you are progressing correctly.
 Requirements for each major are different, and it’s in your best interest to speak with advisors who are familiar with your major requirements.